Finding it hard to adapt to life at home as coronavirus keeps us in quarantine? Eating ice cream for breakfast and not worked out in weeks?

 Here’s our guide to keeping motivated and maintaining your health through lockdown!

 Coronavirus has left nearly all of us in the unusual situation of being at home 24/7, with trips outside being a rarity.
-Working from your kitchen and schooling your kids from the front room can be tough to adapt to, and leave your health and fitness routines neglected.
+Working from your kitchen and schooling your kids from the lounge can be tough to adapt to, and leave your health and fitness routines neglected.

 However, keeping active and focussed on your riding goals through this time can be easily achieved if you follow our five-point plan.
 These simple points will see you come out of quarantine as fit and fresh as you were when you went in to it!